BitSwap-BiFi/bitswap-interface/README.md

 # Bitswap Interface

-An open source interface for Bitswap -- a protocol for decentralized exchange of RGB Assets
+Interface for Bitswap -- a protocol for decentralized exchange of RGB Assets